mmertama/quts/README.md

 ### Return values
 Return values are stored from stack using with <b>=</b>, otherwise stack is cleaned after function call.
-Eval can create runnable functions from strings and execute them immediately.
+<b>Eval</b> can create runnable functions from strings and execute them immediately.

 ```
 eval 3 "hello again" =$ =dino